fvwmorg/fvwmorg.github.io/Wiki/Decor/4Btm/index.md

 This will be extracted into a directory called ‘4btm’.
 Put the directory in your ImagePath.
 If unsure you can copy put the directory in $HOME/.fvwm.

-To use this decor first configure the
+To use this decor, first configure the
 [Colorsets]({{ "/Config/Colorsets" | prepend: site.wikiurl }})

 {% highlight fvwm %}